cdapio/cdap/cdap-docs/admin-manual/source/security/perimeter-security.rst

 Enabling Perimeter Security
 ===========================
-Follow the instructions below for enabling perimeter security, either for CDAP Local Sandbox or Distributed CDAP, depending on your installation.
+Follow the instructions below for enabling perimeter security, either for CDAP Sandbox or Distributed CDAP, depending on your installation.
 Client authentication, once security has been enabled, is described in the Developer Manual section :ref:`client-authentication`.

-Enabling Perimeter Security (CDAP Local Sandbox)
+Enabling Perimeter Security (CDAP Sandbox)
 ------------------------------------------------
-To enable security in :term:`CDAP Local Sandbox <cdap local sandbox>`, add these properties to ``cdap-site.xml``:
+To enable security in :term:`CDAP Sandbox <cdap local sandbox>`, add these properties to ``cdap-site.xml``:

 ================================================= ===================== =====================================================
 Property                                          Value                 Description